ERDDAP/erddap/README.md

-# Welcome to the ERDDAP repo.
+# Welcome to the ERDDAP :tm: repo.

 ERDDAP is a scientific data server that gives users a simple, consistent way to download subsets of gridded and tabular scientific datasets in common file formats and make graphs and maps.